VimsecAu/kb/m365/baselines/powerbi.md

 Access to PowerBI can be controlled by the user type.
 In this baseline, the types of users are defined as follows:

-1.  **Internal users**: Members of the agency's M365 tenant.
+1.  **Internal users**: Members of the company's M365 tenant.
 2.  **External users**: Members of a different M365 tenant.
-3.  **Business to Business (B2B) guest users**: External users that are formally invited to view and/or edit Power BI workspace content and are added to the agency's Microsoft Entra ID as guest users.
-These users authenticate with their home organization/tenant and are granted access to Power BI content by virtue of being listed as guest users in the tenant's Microsoft Entra ID.
+3.  **Business to Business (B2B) guest users**: External users that are formally invited to view and/or edit Power BI workspace content and are added to the company's Microsoft Entra ID as guest users.
+These users authenticate with their home organisation/tenant and are granted access to Power BI content by virtue of being listed as guest users in the tenant's Microsoft Entra ID.

 > Note: